uberr2000/mcp_demo/ALL_STATUS_IMPLEMENTATION.md

 # All Status Support Implementation Summary

 ## Overview
-All three MCP tools (`GetOrderAnalyticsTool`, `GetOrdersTool`, and `SendExcelEmailTool`) now fully support the "all" status parameter to search, analyze, and export all orders regardless of their status.
+All four MCP tools (`GetOrderAnalyticsTool`, `GetOrdersTool`, `SendExcelEmailTool`, and `GetCustomerStatsTool`) now fully support the "all" status parameter to search, analyze, and export all orders regardless of their status.

 ## Changes Made